pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 3. Generate an instance by clicking on "Launch Instance" under compute -> instance.
 4. 	in the launch configuration menu you'll be presented with a number of option; under details name your instance something unique. leave the rest as default.
 5. Under source you should select the OS-image you wish to run; for this excercise we will use Ubuntu18.04-LTS.
 Keep "create new colume" on "YES" and "delete volume on instance delete" on "NO"
-6. Under flavor you select "ssc.xsmall". this allocates the size of your VM.
+6. Under flavor you select a flavor with up to 2 cpu and 2 GB memory. this allocates the size of your VM.
 7. Under Security Groups you add your own custom group.
 8. Under "Key-pairs" you select the key you generated in task-0.
     NOTE: if you used the terminal version you need to upload your key from your .SSH folder.